-In addition to detecting vast numbers of HI emission line galaxies, the SKA can also perform the deepest ever radio continuum survey, probing the star formation history of the Universe as a function of redshift in a manner independent of the dust extinction that confuses experiments in optical wavebands.
+In addition to detecting hydrogen emission in galaxies, the SKA will also perform the deepest ever radio continuum survey, probing the star formation history of the Universe as a function of redshift in a manner independent of the dust extinction (dust hiding objects behind it, which affects optical telescopes).

 Also in this section